Rescuing South Africa with an Election?

 In May 1994, the glorious country of Nelson Mandela experienced its first non-racial election with long queues of voters waiting for hours.
 After almost everyone had predicted a racial civil war to destroy the country, a negotiated settlement had produced a widely admired progressive constitution.
 Rationality and the spirit of compromise prevailed on both sides.
 South Africa sailed at the top of the world.
 The “miracle” was held up as a model for peaceful conflict resolution to propel the only industrialized economy on the continent into a flourishing African Singapore.

-A quarter-century later, the poll on May 8 was about rescuing the country from mess.
+A quarter-century later, the poll on May 8 was about rescuing the country from a mess.
 High unemployment, shameless corruption, escalating crime rates, dismally failing education and health services for the poor, debt accumulation and a low growth rate created a climate of disillusionment with all politicians.
 Why should I have to choose between crooks, was a sentiment often heard on the street.

 Corruption, Incompetence, and Nepotism